rivernews/iriversland2-kubernetes/docs/progress_tls_cert.md

 - Get all the ingresses resources

-`bash ./my-kubectl.sh get ingress -n cicd-django`
+`kubectl get ingress -n cicd-django`

 - Get the ingress resources description for django

-`bash ./my-kubectl.sh get ingress project-shaungc-digitalocean-ingress-resource -n cicd-django -o yaml`
+`kubectl get ingress project-shaungc-digitalocean-ingress-resource -n cicd-django -o yaml`

 Does the annotation look right?